-In the southeast Queensland Bunchy Top zone the situation is quite different.
-There are only 34 commercial plantations totalling 107 hectares (compared to 216 plantations totalling 807 hectares in the Bunchy Top zone New South Wales).
+The southeast Queensland Bunchy Top situation is quite different.
+There are only 39 commercial plantations totalling 107 hectares (compared to 216 plantations totalling 807 hectares in the Bunchy Top zone New South Wales).

-The A - E category system was introduced in February 2012 and the number of clean plantations (Category A and B) totalled 25 with an area of 77 hectares and while there were 9 plantations in the 'high risk' plantations in Category D and E totalling 30 hectares when the benchmark date was established in April 2012.
+The A - E category system was introduced in February 2012 and the number of clean plantations (Category A and B) totalled 25 with an area of 77 hectares and while there were 8 plantations in the 'high risk' plantations in Category D and E totalling 30 hectares when the benchmark date was established in April 2012.

-In October 2010 NSW inspectors were authorised to commence regular inspection visits to southeast Queensland, having met the requirements to operate interstate and were granted the Authority to Inspect (with powers limited to entering property and destruction of infective plants.)
-Since then a total of 992 BBTV infected plants have been detected in 9 plantations.
-Of this total 778 infected plants were found in two plantations (78%).
+In October 2010 NSW contract inspectors were authorised to commence regular inspection visits to southeast Queensland, having met the requirements to operate interstate and were granted the Authority to Inspect (with powers limited to entering property and destruction of infected plants) to assist the two Qld inspectors employed by the project.

+Since then a total of 948 BBTV infected plants have been detected in 9 plantations.
+Of this total 633 infected plants were found in two plantations (66.8%).